adam-harmasz/csv_report_processing/README.md

 - Output format: UTF-8 CSV file with Unix line endings, with columns: date (YYYY-MM-DD), three letter country code (or XXX for unknown states), number of impressions, number of clicks (rounded, assuming the CTR is exact).
 Rows are sorted lexicographically by date followed by the country code.
+- Technologies used:
+    - Python 3.7.0
+        - Pandas
+        - Pycountry
+        - Chardet